pa2si/tortuga/README.md

-v 0.17.3
+v 0.17.4

 What's new:

-- single Event page background for image now gray-100
+- Event Modal: date and direction put into one line
-- no scale anymore on hover of single event image
+- Program: implemented a logic that when clicking "show less" we get to the anchor at the start of the program

 Done: